ikjordan/QL_USB_KBD/README.md

 ### Debug
 For debug purposes `key_test_ql.py` can be run.
 This is similar to `code.py`, but includes `print` commands, so keystrokes can be seen in REPL.

+### Known issues
+To allow switching between windows and full screen in [sQLux](https://github.com/SinclairQL/sQLux), `Shift ESC` is mapped to `F11`.
+This makes it difficult to generate the Copyright symbol in sQLux.

 # Why?
 Some people may question why a 35 year old keyboard of debatable quality should be converted to USB.
 There are two main reasons why I did this: